-First of all, I illustrate a theoretical framework for mortality selection \textit{in utero} to better interpret the quantitative evidence from the vital statistics data.
-The biological sorting mechanism \textit{in utero} suggested by the Trivers-Willard hypothesis (TWH) \citep{Trivers:1973fd} implies that there are two possible cases in which fetuses are exposed to health shocks: scarring and selection.\footnote{ \citet{Valente:2015ci} tests the TWH using the case of the civil conflict in Nepal and shows that the fetal exposure to the war decreased the sex ratio at births. }
+First of all, a theoretical framework is illustrated for mortality selection \textit{in utero} to interpret the quantitative evidence from the vital statistics data.
+The biological sorting mechanism \textit{in utero} suggested by the Trivers-Willard hypothesis (TWH) \citep{Trivers:1973fd} implies that there are two possible cases in which fetuses are exposed to health shocks: scarring and selection.\footnote{ \citet{Valente:2015ci} tests the TWH using the case of the civil conflict in Nepal and shows that fetal exposure to the war decreased the sex ratio at births. }

 Let $x \sim \mathcal{N}(\mu,\,\sigma^{2})$ be the initial health endowment of the fetus \textit{in utero}, and assume that there is a survival threshold $x_{s}$ below which the fetus is culled before birth.\footnote{Survival threshold is usually enough below the mean of the distribution as $x_{s} < \mu$.} First, the scarring mechanism shifts the mean of the distribution ($\mu$) toward the left as $\mu^{*} < \mu$, such that $x^{*} \sim \mathcal{N}(\mu^{*},\,\sigma^{2})$.
-As the survival threshold $x_{s}$ is fixed, this shift implies that the number of culled fetuses must increase as $F^{*}(x_{s}) > F(x_{s})$, where $F^{*}(\cdot)$ and $F(\cdot)$ indicate the cumulative distribution functions (CDF) of the normal distributions with means $\mu^{*}$ and $\mu$, respectively.
+As the survival threshold $x_{s}$ is fixed, this shift implies that the number of culled fetuses must increase as $F^{*}(x_{s}) > F(x_{s})$, where $F^{*}(\cdot)$ and $F(\cdot)$ indicate the cumulative distribution functions of the normal distributions with means $\mu^{*}$ and $\mu$, respectively.
 Similarly, the conditional expectation of the initial health endowment at birth satisfies the following condition:

-This means that the health endowment of surviving infants is more likely to decline due to fetal health shocks.\footnote{See Online Appendix~\ref{sec:ce_tnd} for derivation of the conditional expectation of the truncated normal distribution.}
+This means that the health endowment of surviving infants is more likely to decline due to fetal health shocks.\footnote{See Online Appendix~\ref{sec:ce_tnd} for the derivation of the conditional expectation of the truncated normal distribution.}

 Contrarily, the selection mechanism shifts the survival threshold ($x_{s}$) toward the right as $x_{s}^{*} > x_{s}$.
 As the mean of the distribution is fixed, this shift also increases the number of culled fetuses as $F(x_{s}^{*}) > F(x_{s})$.
 Consequently, the conditional expectation of endowment at birth satisfies the following condition: